digital-land/brownfield-resources/README.md

 where `<organisation_id>` is replaced with an id for an organisation.
 Such as `local-authority-eng:CMD`

+### Issues mapper

+The `issue_mapper.py` script takes an issues csv file as input and returns json that is more easily used by a view (e.g. `check_data.py`).

+There is a csv file with a sample of the different issues that can be logged during the pipeline process.
+This file can be used to test the isse_mapper.
+To do so import and run the `testIssueMapper()` function and inspect the resulting json.

 ### Issues

 `daily_summary_page.py` for **2019-12-24**, need to investigate